VIMIZIM® (elosulfase alfa) works at a cellular level to help with deficient enzyme activity

 VIMIZIM is a prescription medicine.
 Before treatment with VIMIZIM, it is important to discuss your medical history with your doctor.
 Tell your doctor if you are sick or taking any medication and if you are allergic to any medicines.
 Also tell your doctor if you are pregnant, planning to become pregnant, or are a nursing mother.
 Your doctor will decide if VIMIZIM is right for you.
 If you have questions or would like more information about VIMIZIM, contact your doctor.

-Anaphylaxis can occur during any VIMIZIM infusion and up to three hours after any infusion, and hypersensitivity reactions have been observed as early as 30 minutes from the start of infusion but as late as six days after infusion.
+Anaphylaxis can occur during any VIMIZIM infusion, as early as 30 minutes from the start and up to 3 hours after infusion, and as late into treatment as the 47th infusion.
+Hypersensitivity reactions have been observed as early as 30 minutes from the start of infusion but as late as 6 days after infusion.

 Serious and severe reactions can happen with VIMIZIM treatment, including life-threatening allergic reactions (anaphylaxis), hives, swelling, cough, shortness of breath, and flushing.
 You should receive medication such as antihistamines before VIMIZIM infusions to reduce the risk of reactions.
 If a reaction occurs, the infusion should be slowed or stopped and you may be given additional medication.
 If a severe reaction occurs, the infusion should be stopped immediately and you will receive appropriate medical treatment.